kbatson/kylebatsonphoto/site/gallery-street1.md

     by drummers.
   location: Hyderabad, India
   url: "/assets/photos/DSC00209.jpg"
-- title: Family on a Scooter
-  caption: A family of a mother, father, two girls, and a boy are squeezed onto a
-    scooter driving through the busy streets of Hyderabad.
-  location: Hyderabad, India
-  url: "/assets/photos/DSC00563.jpg"
 - title: Boy Looks at Girls
   caption: A teenage boy looKansas longingly at a group of three teenage girls who
     seem not to notice him.